grails/grails-gradle-plugin-archived/README.md

     gradle grails-run-app

-If you want to pass in some arguments, you can do so via the `args` project property:
+If you want to pass in some arguments, you can do so via the `grailsArgs` project property:

-    gradle -Pargs='--inplace solr' grails-create-plugin
+    gradle -PgrailsArgs='--inplace solr' grails-create-plugin

 You can also change the environment via the `env` project property:

-    gradle -Penv=prod grails-run-app
+    gradle -PgrailsEnv=prod grails-run-app

 *Warning* Version 1.0 of the plugin does not allow you to execute multiple tasks in one command line.
 So `gradle clean test` will fail even if `clean` and `test` individually succeed.